-The call for proposals will open in Spring 2019 and will continue through the two-year term of the project.
-UTSA will work closely with an interdisciplinary committee of outstanding scientists from Texas to award the Oskar Fischer Prizes.
+The call for proposals will open in late 2019 and will continue through the two-year term of the project.
+UTSA will work closely with an interdisciplinary committee of outstanding scientists from Texas and around the world to award the Oskar Fischer Prizes.

 Chief Scientist, UTSA Brain Health Consortium